Freie Fahrt für freie Bürger!

 The fine in Austria for driving on the autobahn without a valid sticker: 400-4000 euros (ca. $500-$5000).
 That does not include the toll surcharge penalty (€120/$148) that must be paid at the same time.* That means the minimum fine could cost you more than six times as much as the cost of an annual Austrian autobahn sticker!

 In Switzerland, drivers caught driving on the autobahn without a sticker have to pay a fine of 100 Swiss francs plus 40 francs for the vignette (a total of about $144 USD).*

-*Based on exchange rates in August 2012.
+*Fees and currency exchange rates vary.
 See the “KFZ-Auskunft” link below for current information.